nathphoenix/Fraud_model/README.md

   - Use when catching fraud is critical, even at the cost of some false alarms.
 - **Avoid:** **One-Class SVM & Isolation Forest**—they fail at supervised fraud detection.

-Would you like a deeper breakdown on how to adjust decision thresholds based on business costs?

 ### 4. Temporal Pattern Analysis